ninjatill/DotStarSwarmLighting/DotStarBall/Readme.md

 - receiving and parsing variables sent via JSON where the JSON payload contains a varying number of variables,
 - using a single Particle cloud subscription to address multiple devices, filtering commands by a target address,
 - using the built in Log functionality, sending logs to an external service such as papertrailapp.com,
-- using classes for object-oriented programming on IoT devices.
+- using classes for object-oriented programming on IoT devices,
+- using both UDP and particle cloud functions to receive commands.